Eustache Charles d'Aoust: Eastern Pyrenees

 On 18 August, d'Aoust became subordinated to Luc Siméon Auguste Dagobert, the new army commander.
 A few days after the French defeat at the Battle of Truillas on 22 September, Dagobert was arrested and d'Aoust became the army commander.
 On 3 October, d'Aoust with 16,000 men engaged Ricardos and 15,000 Spanish troops at Le Boulou on the Tech River.
 The Spanish won the battle, inflicting losses of 400 killed and 800 wounded on their enemies while suffering only 300 casualties.
 During and after the battle, 1,500 French soldiers deserted.
 Between 11 October and 21 November, Louis Marie Turreau became the new army commander and d'Aoust went back to command the 1st Division.
 D'Aoust temporarily led the army again from 22 to 27 November until the inept but politically influential François Amédée Doppet took command from 28 November to 20 December.

 On 7 December, d'Aoust advanced with 10,000 troops to surprise the enemy camp at Villelongue-dels-Monts.
 Ricardos with 3,000 Spanish and 5,000 Portuguese soldiers, repulsed the French attack.
 The French counted 340 killed and wounded, and 312 missing.
 In addition, 26 cannons, 2 colours, and 2,000 muskets were captured by the Allies.
 The Allies reported only 56 casualties.

 Execution

 Although he again assumed temporary army command on 21 December, he was recalled to Paris the next day.
 On 2 January 1794, Representatives Jacques Cassanyès and Gaston confirmed him as army commander.
-But his fate was sealed when he was arrested by order of Representatives Édouard Milhaud and Pierre Soubrany on 10 January 1794.
+But his fate was sealed when he was arrested by order of Representatives Édouard Milhaud and Pierre-Amable de Soubrany on 10 January 1794.
 He was also denounced by his jealous rivals, Turreau and Doppet.
 Accused of malice and disability, d'Aoust was sentenced to death by the Revolutionary Court.
 He was guillotined in Paris on 2 July 1794 at the age of 31 years.